Planning a Salt Lake City Adventure?

 The main reason we went to SLC on our Northwest trip, was so I could visit a friend I don’t see too often.
 We were headed in that direction.
 It was perfect timing.
 So, even though I wasn’t feeling my best, I was going to see her.

 We planned a girl’s day at a spa called Richelle’s.
 Unfortunately, they didn’t put us down for the right time and we couldn’t get our treatment.

 Honestly, think I would have rated higher even if I had received a crappy spa treatment.
 I didn’t like the way they handled the situation.
 I get it, mistakes happen.
 It’s the way you handle it that makes the difference between a great customer experience and a bad one.

-Because we scheduled those appointments weeks in advance and didn’t have another plan since I wasn’t in town long, just had the day with my friend, we drove around for an hour to find a nail salon open during Mormon closing hours (which is quite early).
-I ended up having to pay extra to a nail salon so they would stay open for us.
+Because we scheduled those appointments weeks in advance and didn’t have another plan since I wasn’t in town long, just had the day with my friend, we drove around for an hour to find a nail salon open.
+Finally we found one but, I ended up having to pay them extra so they would stay open for us.

 Was The Trip a Success or Not a Success?